dotnet/AspNetCore.Docs/aspnetcore/blazor/includes/prerendering.md

 > **The preceding example modifies the Document Object Model (DOM) directly for demonstration purposes only.** Directly modifying the DOM with JavaScript isn't recommended in most scenarios because JavaScript can interfere with Blazor's change tracking.

 > [!NOTE]
 > The preceding example pollutes the client with global methods.
-For a better approach in production apps, see [Blazor JavaScript isolation and object references](xref:blazor/call-javascript-from-dotnet#blazor-javascript-isolation-and-object-references):
+For a better approach in production apps, see [Blazor JavaScript isolation and object references](xref:blazor/call-javascript-from-dotnet#blazor-javascript-isolation-and-object-references).
+>
+> Example:
 >
 > ```javascript
 > export setElementText1 = (element, text) => element.innerText = text;